Adjustment Disorder with Anxiety

 Adjustment disorder with anxiety is one of six types of adjustment disorders described in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), the accepted authority on mental illness published by the American Psychiatric Association.
 All adjustment disorders share these common features:

 - They’re caused by an identifiable stressor(s) of any size

-- They have pronounced emotional and/or behavioral symptoms in response to the stressor that exceed an expected stress response
+- They have pronounced emotional and/or behavioral symptoms in response to the stressor that exceeds an expected stress response

 When the symptoms of adjustment disorder are anxious in nature, then the specific diagnosis is adjustment disorder with anxiety.